caiyuqing/Open-DPSM/tmp/readme.md

    - No index_col and header should be included in the csv file

      > Note: Eye-tracking data is not a must for the toolbox.
-If no eye-tracking data is loaded, the toolbox will extract the visual events from the movie and generate a predicted pupil trace based on the parameters we obtained from our data.
+If there is no eyetracking data, don't create the folder "Eyetracking" in "Input" folder.
+The toolbox will extract the visual events from the movie and generate a predicted pupil trace based on the parameters we obtained from our data.

 **Movies**